-- Egypt allegedly received Hwasong-6 related technology and components, not the missiles themselves, in the late 1990s
+- Egypt allegedly received Hwasong-6 related technology and components in the late 1990s

-- Vietnam reportedly ordered a few Hwasong-6 missiles from North Korea in 1998-1999.
+- Vietnam reportedly ordered Hwasong-6 missiles from North Korea in 1998-1999.
 It is unclear if this deal was fulfilled.

 - Iraq was allegedly attracted to the Hwasong-6 missiles in 2001, hoping to purchase around 200 missiles.
 It is also unclear if this deal was fulfilled.

-Many flight tests of North Korea’s Scuds have occurred since their productions began.
-Noteworthy launches occurred in 2006, 2009, and 2014 but the subtle differences between the country’s variants makes confirmation of the exact missile used for each launch difficult to decipher.
+North Korea has conducted numerous flight tests of its Scud variants.
+Noteworthy launches occurred in 2006, 2009, and 2014.
+The similarities between the country’s Scud variants can make confirmation of the exact missile type flown during tests difficult to determine.

 - “‘Scud C’ variant (Hwasong 6), ‘Scud D’ variant (Hwasong 7, and ‘Scud ER’),” in IHS Jane’s Weapons: Strategic 2015-2016, ed.
 James C. O’Halloran (United Kingdom: IHS, 2015), 63.

 - Scud C variant (Hwasong 6), ‘Scud D’ variant (Hwasong 7, and ‘Scud ER’),” in IHS Jane’s Weapons: Strategic 2015-2016, ed.
 James C. O’Halloran (United Kingdom: IHS, 2015), 63.